InteractionDesignFoundation/handbook/development/library/back-end/conventions--php.md

 [!["Cruddy by Design" by Adam Wathan, 40 mins](https://user-images.githubusercontent.com/5278175/65231387-2cbebe80-dad8-11e9-9be7-234e0be9a740.png)](https://www.youtube.com/watch?v=MF0jFKvS4SI)
-Read more about [class invariants](https://www.geeksforgeeks.org/what-is-class-invariant/) for a better understanding of dangers of modifying class properties from controllers/services.
+Read more about [class invariants](https://www.geeksforgeeks.org/what-is-class-invariant/) for a better understanding of the dangers of modifying class properties from controllers/services.

 ## assert() vs throw